rohya8/mean-stack-interview-questions/README.md

   - Service?
 	@injectable => providedin
-	how to make singleton service > 1. providedin="root" 2.providedin="Module_Name"
+	how to make singleton service > 1. providedin="root" & 2.providedin="Module_Name"

   - Components?
-	Lifecyclehooks?
-		children method
+	Lifecyclehooks? > children method
-		why ngOnchanges called first
+			> why ngOnchanges called first
-		parameters
+			> parameters
-		can we provide service directly in component? how? how many instances created?
+			> can we provide service directly in component? how? how many instances created?

   - Pipes
 	Custom Pipes ? how to implement and real example
 	Pure pipes
-	Custom Pipes ? how to implement and real example

  - Directives
 	Types > why component is directive